Mbed-TLS/mbedtls/docs/getting_started.md

     mbedtls_psa_crypto_free();
 ```

-Verify the `SHA-256` hash of a message:
+This example shows how to verify the `SHA-256` hash of a message:
 ```c
     psa_status_t status;
     psa_algorithm_t alg = PSA_ALG_SHA_256;